crytic/echidna/README.md

 Echidna should find a call sequence that falsifies `echidna_sometimesfalse` and should be unable to find a falsifying input for `echidna_alwaystrue`.

-### Collecting and visualizing coverage
+### Collecting and Visualizing Coverage

 After finishing a campaign, Echidna can save a coverage maximizing **corpus** in a special directory specified with the `corpusDir` config option.
-This directory will contain two entries: (1) a directory named `coverage` with JSON files that can be replayed by Echidna and (2) a plain-text file named `covered.txt`, a copy of the source code with coverage annotations.
+This directory will contain two entries:
+(1) a directory named `coverage` with JSON files that can be replayed by Echidna  and (2) a plain-text file named `covered.txt`, a copy of the source code with coverage annotations.

 If you run `tests/solidity/basic/flags.sol` example, Echidna will save a few files serialized transactions in the `coverage` directory and a `covered.$(date +%s).txt` file with the following lines: